zckly/dynamic-interface-web/README.md

 ## Set up

-First, make sure you run `pnpm` install.
+First, make sure you run `pnpm install`.

 Next, run `cp .env.example .env` and then add your `OPENAI_API_KEY` to `.env`.